Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases.md

 We will build an efficient architecture all within Snowflake that will access product urls and images in Snowflake and pass that data to a an OpenAI model to generate a recommendation .
 The architecture will look like this

 ![](assets/architecture.png)

+### Use Case

+This use case will leverage sample urls along with sample images that will be passed to the OpenAI model in order to provide recommendations from the urls using the image data as context along with the prompt.

 <!-- ------------------------ -->
 ## Azure / Open AI Environment